 Community Health Promoters Program Community Health Promoters Program Community Health Promoters Program ENERGY Peer led family-based obesity prevention intervention ENERGY Peer led family-based obesity prevention intervention 2013 ENERGY Project Parent Health Promoters & Participants 2012 ENERGY Parent Health Promoters & Project Participants

-COMMUNITY HEALTH TRACK
+COMMUNITY ACTION FOR HEALTH CONCENTRATION

 - Prepare individuals for careers in community and public health organizations, within